battle-tactics-strategies

 The Macedonian Phalanx

-At the core of the army stood the phalanx—blocks of heavy infantry armed with the sarissa, a pike up to 6 meters long.
+At the core of the army stood the phalanx—blocks of heavy infantry armed with the sarissa, a pike up to six meters long.
 These soldiers formed a dense hedge of spear points that made a direct frontal assault nearly suicidal.
 At Gaugamela, the phalanx served as the anvil against which Alexander would hammer the Persian line.
-The phalanx’s discipline was critical: it had to hold its formation despite facing chariot charges and missile fire, while also being able to shift and open gaps as required by the overall battle plan.
+The phalanx’s discipline was critical: it had to hold formation despite facing chariot charges and missile fire, while also being able to shift and open gaps as required by the overall battle plan.
 The phalanx was not a rigid block but a flexible weapon that could advance, retreat, or pivot on command—a tactical flexibility that was far ahead of traditional Greek hoplite warfare.
+This adaptability allowed Alexander to use the phalanx as both a defensive anchor and an offensive tool, a concept that later Hellenistic kingdoms would faithfully replicate.

 The Companion Cavalry

-Alexander’s elite heavy cavalry, the Companions, were the hammer.
+Alexander’s elite heavy cavalry, the Companions, formed the hammer.
 Armed with the xyston (a long thrusting spear) and trained to charge in wedge formations, they could concentrate overwhelming force at a decisive point.
-At Gaugamela, Alexander personally led the Companion cavalry in a oblique advance that drew the Persian left wing forward and created a gap in the enemy line.
+At Gaugamela, Alexander personally led the Companion cavalry in an oblique advance that drew the Persian left wing forward and created a gap in the enemy line.
 The speed and precision of this maneuver—a hallmark of Macedonian cavalry tactics—allowed Alexander to drive straight at Darius, forcing the Persian king to flee and collapsing the entire Persian command structure.
+The Companions were more than just shock troops; they were the tactical reserve that could be committed at the critical moment.
+This use of cavalry as a decisive reserve became a standard feature of later armies, especially the Roman legions after their encounters with Hellenistic forces.

 Combined Arms and Mobility